TeV to PeV neutrinos from AGN coronae: Disc-corona model

 \subsubsection{Geometry}

 Despite many studies in theory and X-ray observations, the question of nature and geometry of the AGN corona is still open.
 Different heating mechanisms propose different geometries (see e.g. review \cite{Karas:2019lju}).
 However, Recent X-ray measurements in Seyfert galaxies favor an extended geometry of the corona rather than a point-like geometry \cite{Gianolli:2023zji, Tagliacozzo:2023apk, Ingram:2023twz}.
 In this work, we consider a simple two-phase model.
-There, the cold phase is represented by a geometrically thin accretion disc located inside the plane-parallel atmosphere of hot electrons (hot component).
+There, the cold phase is represented by a geometrically thin Shakura-Sunyaev accretion disc \cite{Shakura:1972te}.
+A part of it is located in a hot plane-parallel cloud, where the temperature inside is radially averaged due to Comptonization.
+The remaining part, which extends beyond the cloud, behaves as a standard accretion disk.
 More detailed two-component models are presented, for example, in \cite{Haardt:1991tp, Liu:2002ts}.

 Various observations point to the compactness of the X-ray corona.
-Building on results on microlensing observations \cite{Chartas:2015mta} and spectral analyzes \cite{Jin:2011wn} we adopt coronal size $\sim 30 r_g$ for all SMBH, where $r_g$ is gravitational radius,
+In line with microlensing observations \cite{Chartas:2015mta} and spectral analyzes \cite{Jin:2011wn} the coronal size is typically scaled as $R_c\sim 30 r_g$ for all SMBH, where $r_g$ is gravitational radius,

 $M$ is the SMBH mass.